d1egoaz/c3po.el/README.md

 <img src="./c3p-o.png" height="30%" width="30%">

-**C3PO.el** is an Emacs package for interacting with the ChatGPT API.
-This package is named after the famous protocol droid from Star Wars, who was known for his ability to communicate and translate languages.
-Similarly, C3PO.el provides an AI-powered chatbot interface that allows users to interact with the ChatGPT API through Emacs.

-LOL, Obviously, above was written by ChatGPT.
+🤖 Meet c3po.el, the #Emacs droid you’ve been looking for!

+This package will take your workflow to a galaxy far, far away. 🌟

+🚀 Unleash the power of the Force using ChatGPT inside Emacs.

+**May the source be with you!**

-This is my first package, it's what I've been using daily.
-I just wanted to share my workflow and improve my Emacs Lisp skills.
+_This is my first package, it's what I've been using daily.
+I just wanted to share my workflow and improve my Emacs Lisp skills._

 ## Some Details
 - ChatGPT API is called using only emacs built-in packages.
 I'm using Emacs 30+.